mlaass/persistence_tutorial/script.md

 The actual implementation starts by calculating the local extrema.
 We do this by comparing each value to the directly neighbouring values  and if the neighbours are both smaller it is a local maximum and if they are both bigger it is a local minimum.

 ### ComponentGrowth
-In the actual implementation we know that we have a component foreach pair of minima and maxima, so we set up a component for each minimum a component is comprised of a left and right index aswell as a minimum and maximum index and a binary flag indicating if it is done or not.
+In the actual implementation we know that we have a component foreach pair of minima and maxima, so we set up a component for each minimum. a component is comprised of a left and right index aswell as a minimum and maximum index and a binary flag indicating if it is done or not.

 We then have a loop that goes through all acctive components growing them on the left or right, choosing the side with the lower value.
 Once it reaches a maximum it check if the maximum is already used by another component.

-If it is not taken the component is marked as done and the maximum is marked as used.
+If it is not used the component is marked as done and the maximum is marked as used.

 If the maximum is already used both components are merged and the component with the lower minimum stays active while the other one is flagged as done.